Gran Concepción Coastal Tour

 Tour Highlights

-At 9:30 am, our team will pick you up from your hotel in Concepción, starting the tour that highlights the main coastal attractions of the metropolitan area.
+At 9:30 am, our team will pick you up from your hotel in Concepción to start a tour highlighting the main coastal attractions of the metropolitan area.

-Our route leads us across the Biobío River, historically marking the boundary between the Reino de España and the Mapuche territories.
-On the opposite bank lies San Pedro de la Paz, home to a lagoon with a community of black-necked swans.
+Our route traverses Gran Concepción, which includes the city and nearby towns, leading us across the Biobío River—historically significant as a boundary between the Reino de España and Mapuche territories.
+On the opposite bank lies San Pedro de la Paz, home to a community of black-necked swans in its lagoon.

-Next, we will visit the Hualpén Peninsula, home to the Pedro del Río Zañartu Museum-Park, located near the Biobío River's estuary.
-We'll explore exhibits regarding this environment and walk along the park's trails, following the Pacific Ocean through the Nature Sanctuary.
+The next destination is the Hualpén Peninsula, where the Pedro del Río Zañartu Museum-Park is situated near the estuary.
+Here, we will explore exhibits about this environment and walk along trails that follow the Pacific Ocean through the Nature Sanctuary.

-Continuing our exploration, we will visit Talcahuano.
-A break at the Tumbes Peninsula Cove will provide you with an hour for lunch, with local restaurants offering views of Quiriquina Island and Concepción Bay.
+We will then visit Talcahuano, with a break at the Tumbes Peninsula Cove for lunch.
+Local restaurants provide panoramic views of Quiriquina Island and Concepción Bay.

-After lunch, we'll head to the Talcahuano naval base to explore the historic Monitor Huáscar, a battleship from the Pacific War.
-Following this, we'll return to Concepción for a sunset over the Lenga wetland.
-The day concludes around 5:30 pm as we drop you back off at your hotel.
+After lunch, we will visit the Talcahuano naval base to explore the historic Monitor Huáscar, a battleship significant in the Pacific War.
+The day concludes around 5:30 pm when we return you to your hotel after enjoying a sunset over the Lenga wetland.

 Private Tour Option